 Healing the Pain When Your Husband Has Been Unfaithful

-Find women who survived the pain of marital infidelity
+Connect with women who survived the pain of infidelity

 One of the best tips for surviving anything is to surround yourself with survivors!
 Find women who lived through it and healed the pain of infidelity.
 I don’t know if you have support groups in your area – and it’s okay if you don’t.
 You don’t need a formal support group to heal from the pain of infidelity.